• Skip to primary navigation

 Pineapple Habanero Salsa

-• A bowl of mango pico de gallo sits on a rustic wooden cutting board surrounded by limes, cilantro, and a pink linen.
+• A white bowl of mango pico de gallo surrounded by tortilla chips, limes, cilantro, and a pink linen.

 • A bowl of serrano salsa is shown with limes, chips, cilantro, and a red linen.